galversano/Kinematicks-and-Dynamic---Robotic-arm/README.md

 https://github.com/galversano/Kinematicks-and-Dynamic---Robotic-arm/assets/66177443/46b216fb-d5f7-47be-b348-594a68f571b1

-If you need the URDF, send me message :)
+If you need the URDF, send me a message :)

 # Forward Kinematicks